 The risk associated with exposure to asbestos relates to the possibility that the fibres within the asbestos containing material (ACM) can become released into the air and are then inhaled.
 Breathing in air containing asbestos fibres can lead to asbestos-related diseases (mainly cancers of the chest and lungs).
+Work involving the removal, repair or encapsulation of asbestos containing materials can result in the release of asbestos fibres into the atmosphere placing asbestos workers at risk.

 Notification can be made using the Authority’s notification form or by other equivalent means.
 Notifications and the plan of work / method statement for the proposed works may be submitted: